o3de/community/process-docs-and-markdown/github-markdown.md

 ## Images

-*Note if you are looking to link images, it is advised to create a folder in the readme location labeled "Media" or "Images".
-This will help prevent the image from vanishing if uploaded any other way.*
+*Note: When linking images, it is advised to create a folder in the `.readme`'s location named "Media" or "Images" to place to image in.
+Attaching media by other methods such as dragging & dropping or pasting may only provide a temporary link to the image in GitHub's cache.*

-If you are running a repository that runs LFS (Large File Support), then you may run into issues uploading and displaying images.
-If this is the case you will need to modify the repo on the host end (GitHub) to allow uploading of these images.
+If you are maintaining a repository that uses LFS (Large File Support), then you may encounter issues uploading and displaying images.
+If so, you may need to modify the repository on the host end (GitHub) to allow uploading of these images:

-Navigate to the ".gitattributes" file in the repo.
-Search for the files that you are using in the readme (Usually it will be png).
-Will look something like this
+Navigate to the `.gitattributes` file in the repository.
+Search for the files that you are using in the `.readme` (Usually it will be `.png`).
+It should look something like this:

-*.png filter=lfs diff=lfs merge=lfs -text
+`*.png filter=lfs diff=lfs merge=lfs -text`

-Copy and paste at the bottom of the text file including the file those images are stored in.
-For example;
+Copy and paste at the bottom of the text file including the file those images are stored in, for example:

-Media/*.png filter= diff= merge= -text or
+`Media/*.png filter= diff= merge= -text` or
-Images/*.png filter= diff= merge= -text
+`Images/*.png filter= diff= merge= -text`

 ```markdown